DevOps-Represent/devopsgirls-bootcamp/9-1-Running-a-DevOpsGirls-Event.md

-# The following is a list of instructions on how to run a DevOpsGirls Event
+# The following is a list of instructions on how to run a DevOpsRepresent Event

 ## Resources